 - In a large bowl sift together the flour, baking powder, baking soda, salt, ground cinnamon, and pumpkin pie spice.
 Set aside.

-- In the bowl of a stand mixer fitted with the whisk attachment add the egg whites.
+- In the bowl of a stand mixer fitted with the whisk attachment, or using a hand mixer, add the egg whites.
 Beat until foamy.
-Switch to the paddle attachment.
+Switch to the paddle attachment (or continue using the hand mixer).
 Add the sugar, oil, and pumpkin.
 Mix to combine.

 - Add the dry ingredients to the wet ingredients.
 Mix to combine.